1. Why Retail Replenishment Is a Good ERP Stress Test

 ERP demos are beautiful.
 Real operations are not.

-- Supplier constraints (lead time, MOQ, pack size)
+- supplier reality: lead time, MOQ, pack size

-How much engineering effort does it take to implement a real retail process?
+How much effort does it take to build a real retail process — and to keep changing it?

 2. Business Specification (Practical, Not Imaginary)